Facial Video-based Remote Physiological Measurement via Self-supervised Learning: Ablation study

-\emph{The number of spatially augmented samples:} We vary the number of positive (spatially augmented) samples from $p = 1$ to $p = 4$ in Table \ref{table10}.
+We vary the number of positive (spatially augmented) samples from $p = 1$ to $p = 4$ in Table \ref{table10}.
 When the number is 2, it appears to be a good trade-off between accuracy and computation.
 This is also our default setting.
 Notice that \cite{gideon_way_2021} only generates one positive sample by applying inverse transformation on the negative one, which is fundamentally different from our spatial augmentation.